 Skull base experts at Rush have access to the most advanced technologies to deliver care for skull base pathology.
 Intraoperative image guidance systems with CT and MR imaging are utilized to improve the ability to precisely remove tumors while minimizing disruption of surrounding structures.
-The Rush radiosurgery program has access to TrueBeam STxTM, a state-of-the-art non-invasive platform for treating wide range of malignancies and other potentially debilitating conditions.
-They also has access to image-guided radiotherapy (IGRT) using TomoTherapy.
+The Rush Radiosurgery program has access to TrueBeam STxTM, a state-of-the-art, noninvasive platform for treating wide range of malignancies and other potentially debilitating conditions.
+It also has access to image-guided radiotherapy (IGRT) using TomoTherapy.

 Skull base surgeons also take an active role in the education and research arenas.
 They have published extensively in the field and routinely present at national and international meetings on the latest advances in skull base surgery.
 They have also been on the forefront of educating their peers in these surgical techniques through delivering formal continuing medical education courses.
 The team is also committed to education of residents and fellows to elevate the care of patients afflicted by skull base conditions.

 - Adenoid cystic carcinoma

 - Cerebrospinal fluid leak (CSF leak)

 - Glomus tumors